zweck/sana1/sana.md

 "The implant?
 Oh, yes, of course".

 Soum then engaged with his implant to command it to hack the cab.
 After a few minutes the report came back that the hack was successful.
 Taking the cab off grid would of alerted the TPK, the implant had found a route with minimal surveillance which only added a few minutes to the journey.

+The hacked cab slows as Soum and Sana reach the detention facility.
+As they disembark Sana suggests that they scan the area for security personnel.

+A few seconds later the implant reports that there are no personnel present.
+Worryingly it also reported that there are no detainees either.

+They rush towards the facility.
+It was dark, the front gates open.
+Lights flickered in the buildings.
+Soum heart began to race.
+They entered through an open door to see utter devastation, lying in a row were the bodies of executed detainees and workers.

+The horror shook both Soum and Sana to the core, they could barely walk.
+Courage forced them to press on.
+Stumbling towards the forty or so bodies Soum started to scan the faces of the deceased, hoping not to see his wife and children.
+Freezing he sees a hand, one he recognised all too well.
+Sudden grief overwhelmed him.
+They were there, all of them, together in the end.